WakiMak/trentent.github.io-forked/_posts/2015-07-09-citirx-universal-print-server-more-zebra-label-printer-troubleshooting-tips.md

 tags:
   - Citrix
 ---
-Continuing onÂ [my previous post](http://trentent.blogspot.ca/2015/07/citrix-universal-print-server.html)Â I was troubleshooting some issues with some Zebra label printers. Â I thought I had it working by switching the rendering path to XPS. Â This did allow the printers to print - or so I thought. Â It turns out that some of the older Zebra printers we had (LP-2824) were not printing the labels correctly, a newer LP-2824 PLUS was printing correctly. Â The LP-2824's were scaling the labels down to 20% for some reason.
+Continuing on [my previous post](http://trentent.blogspot.ca/2015/07/citrix-universal-print-server.html) I was troubleshooting some issues with some Zebra label printers.
+I thought I had it working by switching the rendering path to XPS.
+This did allow the printers to print - or so I thought.
+It turns out that some of the older Zebra printers we had (LP-2824) were not printing the labels correctly, a newer LP-2824 PLUS was printing correctly.
+The LP-2824's were scaling the labels down to 20% for some reason.

 In order to capture this so I wasn't wasting legions of paper, you need to turn on 'Keep printed documents' in the 'Advanced' tab of your printer.